 The Trust’s move towards financial self-sustainability, independent of its original trust funds, was seeded in the organisation’s founding agreement.
 From as early as 1997, the Trust began to cover a growing proportion of its operating costs from income derived through its non-grant-making work – from fees received for project and financial management undertaken on behalf of foreign and local funders, including government, and from its increasingly valued research services.

 In 2001, after successfully discharging its founding mission, JET reviewed its role and shifted focus from fund disbursement to managing education and development projects.
 Similarly, in 2009, JET Education Services redefined its role amongst the new challenges and role players in education and revised its vision and mission accordingly.

 The challenges in the complex arena of South African education remain enormous.
-In this context, JET continues to strive to make a real difference in the lives of some of South Africa’s poorest citizens.
-Consequently, it has increased its focus on education improvement, broadening the scope of its research and development work to include education planning, youth and communities and Further Education and Training College improvement.
+In this context, JET continued to strive to make a real difference in the lives of some of South Africa’s poorest citizens.
+Consequently, it increased its focus on education improvement, broadening the scope of its research and development work to include education planning, youth and communities and Further Education and Training College improvement.